HKSenior/image-proc-api/README.md

         - api_key - You're users API Key.
 If you don't have one use the register endpoint to create one.
         - url - A valid url pointing to an image for classification.
     - Returned
+        - JSON object with the image classification.
 - refill
+    - Parameters
+        - api_key - You're users API Key.
+If you don't have one use the register endpoint to create one.
+        - amount - The number of tokens to add to your account.
+The API is expecting a string value.